-Proposals for development which would result in the loss of an Area of Important Open Space, as defined on Map 4 - Areas of Important Open Space within The BUAB, will not be permitted, other than in exceptional circumstances for essential utility infrastructure and where no feasible alternative site is available.
+Proposals for development which would result in the loss of an Area of Important Open Space, as defined on Map 4 will not be permitted.

 Monitoring Indicators Targets Number of hectares of Important Open Space lost due to development.
 No Important Open Space lost.